FRIENDS OF LAKE LOUISA STATE PARK

 The next 19 years saw an expansion of fundraising events that involved and educated the community.
 Our events calendar boasts five major events and many smaller events.
 The Equestrian Obstacle Trail Challenge continues the horse centric event offerings.
 Nature Fest educates and entertains kids of all ages.
 Volunteer Day brings in volunteers from groups like Disney's Volunteers to work on park projects.
 These generous volunteers provide manpower for big restoration projects in the park.
 TramTours of the Park and Evening Lectures on varied ecological topics round out the Follsp activities.

 Our fundraising efforts and savvy financial investments have resulted an ADA Compliant Butterfly Garden, an ADA Compliant Children's Playground.
-Coming in 2020 Follsp will fund a new Multipurpose Bridge on the Equestrian trail that Park Rangers and Volunteers will build.
+In 2020 Follsp funded a new Multipurpose Bridge on the Equestrian trail that Park Rangers and Volunteers built.

 What will the next 20 years bring?
 We are in the process of raising the funds for an Event Pavilion.
 Exciting!
 This Pavilion will provide a venue for a Family Reunions, Weddings and other community events.
 We can hardly wait.
 We invite All People to become Donors for this exciting project.
 Won't you help?
 Click Here to Donate